jekyllgrim/ZSLadder/Readme.md

 The library also comes with 3 classes to handle the visuals and some 3D models in the OBJ format attached to them.

+The library also comes with an example map called `ladder_example` (see maps/ladder_example.wad).
+You can open it in GZDoom by loading the archive and typing `map ladder_example` in the console, or open it in Ultimate Doom Builder to check how it works.
+This map is not requires to be able to use the library.

 #### Included classes

 * `FuncLadder`: A ZScript class that handles the actual ladder collision and movement.
 Lets the player get attached to the ladder by walking or jumping into it.